 Web Safe blocks websites at a network level, so they can't be accessed by any device connected to your router.
 It blocks sites that may contain phishing and malware, and allows you to set up parental controls.

-It also includes SuperSafe for one device - or you can add the full SuperSafe Boost for £2 a month to put it on up to eight devices (including smartphones and tablets).
+For a bit more security, you can add the SuperSafe Boost for £2 a month to put it on up to eight devices (including smartphones and tablets).
 This'll give you security software from F-Secure that gives you virus protection, identity protection, more parental controls, and even an anti-theft feature to help you find your phone or tablet if it gets lost.

 For virus protection, firewall, anti-spyware, and health and performance software, you'll want Plusnet Protect.
-It's completely free with the Unlimited and Unlimited Fibre Extra packages, though with Unlimited Fibre you'll only get a three-month trial, after which it's £2 a month.
-It's created by McAfee and can be installed on up to seven PCs - but only PCs.
-Any Macs, smartphones, and tablets will remain unprotected.
+It's completely free with the Unlimited and Unlimited Fibre Extra packages, though with Unlimited Fibre it's £2 a month.
+It's created by McAfee and can be installed on up to eight computers, smartphones, or tablets.

-Well, if you look at cost, the answer to our question here is obvious: Virgin Media is the only provider that gives you free virus protection, on any broadband package, with no time limit.
-A close contender is TalkTalk - if you only need to secure one computer, of course.
+Well, if you look at cost, the answer to our question here is obvious: Virgin Media and Sky are the only providers that gives you free virus protection, on any broadband package - even if it's limited to a 12-month trial.

 As for the best security… Experts and businesses generally give F-Secure slightly more positive reviews than McAfee, though both are very effective.
 Norton Security, however, is considered even better at virus protection than either of them.